Do you remember as kids, when the teacher told you there were assigned seats?

 You can build the rewards into your cues so that you have a visual reminder that a reward is on its way.

 When breaking bad habits, you may need external rewards to motivate you before the internal rewards kick in.

-Make a list of things you enjoy and make a point to provide them for yourself.
+Make a list of things you enjoy and make a point of providing them for yourself.

 They can be simple (e.g., a cup of your favorite beverage, time with friends, watching a movie, buying a favorite book, etc.) or even extravagant.

 To learn more about cues, routines, and rewards, check out “The Power of Habit” by Charles Duhigg.

 We are not meant to do life alone.

 Find other people who are embarking on a habit change like you, so you can find motivation in difficult times and get support from them.

 You will be inspired by their efforts, and you’ll help to inspire them as well.